-- To encourage students’ investigations and explorations of open-ended issues and problems that dominated the 1920s and that persist in American culture today: race and racism, gender empowerment, the economic and social effects of income inequality, the emphasis on higher education, technological advances, and so on.
+- Contemporary Issues in Historical Contexts.
+To encourage students’ investigations and explorations of open-ended issues and problems that dominated the 1920s and that persist in American culture today: race and racism, gender empowerment, the economic and social effects of income inequality, the emphasis on higher education, technological advances, and so on.

-- To work with and learn to evaluate primary and secondary resources on the 1920s, including locating primary print sources and digitized versions online, learning to use the MLA Bibliography and other databases to find secondary sources, and learning to assess web materials for reliability, and locating primary source materials.
-The first “laptop day” exercisewill be devoted to this exercise.
+- Evaluating Research Sources.
+To work with and learn to evaluate primary and secondary resources on the 1920s, including locating primary print sources and digitized versions online, learning to use the MLA Bibliography and other databases to find secondary sources, and learning to assess web materials for reliability, and locating primary source materials.
+The first “laptop day” exercise will be devoted to this exercise.

-- To require students to demonstrate critical and creative thinking and communication skills and to synthesize the knowledge thus gained into papers and presentations in order to disseminate those insights to the class.
-Students will demonstrate these skills through the following:
+- Critical Thinking.
+To enable students to demonstrate critical and creative thinking and communication skills and to synthesize the knowledge thus gained into papers and presentations in order to disseminate those insights to the class.

-- To require students to demonstrate depth, breadth, and integration of learning through the creation of a culminating research project (prose or multimedia) and the oral presentation of that project to the class.
+- Demonstration of Expertise.
+To require students to demonstrate depth, breadth, and integration of learning through the creation of a culminating research project (prose or multimedia) and the oral presentation of that project to the class.